 The ARC will give written approval to alterations that meet its guidelines.
 Any work which does not have ARC approval will cause a lien to be placed on the property.
-The Hampstead HOA has oversight over furnishings and fixtures visible from any street, including outdoor furniture, flags, lighting, umbrellas and others as outlined in the Hampstead Design Standards.
+The Hampstead ARC has oversight over furnishings and fixtures visible from any street, including outdoor furniture, flags, lighting, umbrellas and others as outlined in the Hampstead Design Standards.
 Please submit an ARC Application by email for additions.

 Each submittal for review by the Hampstead ARC requires a fully Completed ARC Application Form (download here).
 Be sure to read this form in its entirety including the required attachments and fees for administrative costs of the Committee.
 The ARC will convene to review submittals.
 Both city Zoning and the Hampstead Design Code will be reviewed for compliance.
 The ARC will put its response in writing and email to the owner.
 Responses may include: approval, request for more information, required alterations to the submittal, or denial of request.
 The ARC is NOT responsible for building code compliance - this is solely the responsibility of the property owner and contractor.
 Email your completed Application Forms to firstname.lastname@example.org.